manuleo/mADAm-2019/README.md

 We will use this database to analyze the amount of kcal/person/day for each African **and** European state in the food categories we are interested in.

 **Prices**<br>
-As a primary resource, we used the FAO dataset to obtain prices for every food items analysed in our diet.
-In this context, it was not possibile to find all of them and therefore we will use also other resources that will be mentioned later on.
+As a primary resource, we used the FAO dataset to obtain prices of the food items analysed in our diet.
+In this context, FAO did not contain all the prices needed.

 **GDP**<br>
-Every country GDP was retrieved and used in order to obtain an overview on how much every European country should contribute to the cause.
-According to this [website](https://www.investopedia.com/terms/g/gdp.asp), Gross Domestic Product (GDP) is "the total monetary or market value of all the finished goods and services produced within a country's borders in a specific time period."
-For this reason, the index is the best measure to define welth distribution over European countries.
+GDP was retrieved and used in order to obtain an overview on how much every European country should contribute to the cause.

 ### United Nations /DESA / Population Division
 **Population**<br>